peterc/vectorstore/README.md

 # VectorStore

 A pure Ruby library for storing and querying vectors with optional 1 bit quantization.
 It provides an easy-to-use interface for adding vectors, computing cosine similarity, finding the closest vectors, and serializing to JSON.
-It also features quantized storage for reduced memory requirements (roughly a 34x reduction!)
+It also features quantized storage for **significantly** reduced memory requirements.

 ## Features